cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

     QArrBuf             ---     ArrayBuffer

-The newly added _Budr_ is like _collection.mutable.Builder_ but is simplified a lot.
+The newly added `Budr` is like `scala.collection.mutable.Builder` but is simplified a lot.
 It helps to build a collection of type _To_ containing elements of type _Elm_.